ChinmayAmrutkar/Fetch_Robot_ROS_Melodic/README.md

-# 🦾 Fetch Robot Control Suite (ROS Melodic - Ubuntu 18.04)
+# 🦾 Fetch Robot Control and Localization Suite (ROS Melodic - Ubuntu 18.04)

 This repository contains a ROS-based modular control system for the **Fetch robot** in simulation.
 It allows for: